 The fall of Granada holds an important place among the many significant events that mark the latter half of the 15th century.
 It ended the eight hundred year-long Islamic presence in the Iberian Peninsula.

-Freed from conflicts with the Muslims, a united Spain advanced to first rank among the nations of Europe, and embarked onto its greatest phase of expansion around the globe leading to the ‘discovery’ of the Americas by Isabella’s prodigy Christopher Columbus and followed by what was to become the Spanish Empire, one of the largest empires of the world for the coming centuries.
+Freed from conflicts with the Muslims, a united Spain advanced to the first rank among the nations of Europe, and embarked onto its greatest phase of expansion around the globe leading to the ‘discovery’ of the Americas by Isabella’s prodigy Christopher Columbus and followed by what was to become the Spanish Empire, one of the largest empires of the world for the coming centuries.

 The Alhambra is a palace and fortress complex of the Moorish monarchs of Granada, occupying a hilly terrace on the south-eastern border of the city of Granada.
-It was the residence of the Muslim kings of Granada and their court, but is currently a museum exhibiting Islamic architecture.
+It was the residence of the Muslim kings of Granada and their court but is currently a museum exhibiting Islamic architecture.

 The name Alhambra, signifying in Arabic the red, derives from the colour of the red clay of the surroundings of which the fort is made.
 The buildings of the Alhambra were originally whitewashed, seen today are reddish.
-Over the reign of Nasrid Dynasty, the Alhambra was transformed into a palatine city complete with an irrigation system composed of aqueducts for the lush and beautiful gardens of the Generalife located outside the fortress.
+Over the reign of the Nasrid Dynasty, the Alhambra was transformed into a palatine city complete with an irrigation system composed of aqueducts for the lush and beautiful gardens of the Generalife located outside the fortress.

-The outlying buildings in connection with the Alhambra, is the Palacio de Generalife.
+The outlying buildings in connection with the Alhambra is the Palacio de Generalife.
 Its gardens with their clipped hedges, grottos, fountains, and cypress avenues, are said to retain their original Moorish character.